1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/data-exfiltration.md

 DNS tunneling is a difficult-to-detect attack that routes DNS requests to the attacker's server, providing attackers a covert command and control channel, and data exfiltration path.

-The Client has a Firewall, IDS and procies that are inspecting and blocking the susp traffic so how can they move the data?
+The Client has a Firewall, IDS and proxies that are inspecting and blocking the susp traffic so how can they move the data?

 Yes, they will abuse the DNS Protocol to create a covert channel and exfiltrate the sensitive data out.